-Students should submit to the Office of the Registrar, the Office of the Dean of Arts and Sciences or the Office of the Dean of Pharmacy, the chair of the academic department, the director of community standards or another appropriate official written requests that identify the records they wish to inspect.
+Students should submit to the Office of the Registrar, the appropriate Office of the Dean, the chair of the academic department, the director of community standards or another appropriate official written requests that identify the records they wish to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.